JuliaPhysics/Measurements.jl/docs/src/appendix.md

-Thus, in order to support `Measurement` argument(s) for a new mathematical operation you have to calculate the result of the operation, the partial derivatives of the functon with respect to all arguments and then pass this information to `Measurements.result` function.
+Thus, in order to support `Measurement` argument(s) for a new mathematical operation you have to calculate the result of the operation, the partial derivatives of the function with respect to all arguments and then pass this information to `Measurements.result` function.